 Yes.
 Participants must bring their original vaccination card to the program to demonstrate proof of vaccination which must include recommended boosters for anyone eligible.
 Participants who are unable to demonstrate proof of vaccination will not be permitted to participate in the program.
 Several states in America prohibit requiring proof of vaccination, so in these locations we are not allowed to ask participants for proof of vaccination.

-A Road Scholar program is a small, intimate group experience, and being vaccinated is vital to protecting ourselves, our families, and our communities from illness.
+Meeting and interacting with your fellow participants is integral to all Road Scholar experiences, and being vaccinated is vital to helping protect ourselves, our families, and our communities from illness.
 We are guided by the Centers of Disease Control and Prevention, which states that being vaccinated for COVID-19 and other infectious diseases not only protects yourself and those close to you, it helps reduce spread of the disease in communities.
-For these simple yet crucial reasons, Road Scholar highly recommends participants to be vaccinated against COVID-19, and be up-to-date with all required and recommended vaccinations.
-For more information about the importance of vaccination, please visit:
+For these simple yet crucial reasons, Road Scholar requires all participants and Group Leaders to be vaccinated against COVID-19, and be up-to-date with all required and recommended vaccinations.

 You will need to bring several of your own face coverings.
-Hand sanitizer will be available for you to use when boarding and disembarking motorcoaches, but we ask you also bring your own supply.
+Hand sanitizer will be available when boarding and disembarking motorcoaches, but we ask you also bring your own supply.

 Click HERE for information and answers to questions you might have about traveling, and to help you prepare for your upcoming program